 CANON: Partial canon (Doctor Occult story).

 SERIES/CREATOR NOTES: A couple of new recurring features: “Imagine That” by the Kiefers, and “It’s A Fact” by Paul Ferrer, whose only known credits are this feature’s few installments.
-A few recurring features end: Henri Duval, Chubby, and Treasure Island.
+A couple of recurring features end: Henri Duval and Chubby.
 All the creators have other gigs in this or New Comics.
 Slim Pickins and Ramblin’ Jim both end for now, but will each return once down the line; Stan Randall will move on to Comics Magazine Company and then Dell.
 Hal Sherman’s “G. Wiz”, which appeared once in New Comics, moves over here and will briefly recur.
 Harlan David Haskins draws his second and final “Magic Crystal Of History” before disappearing forever.
 Creig Flessel fills in for Clem Gretter on Don Drake.
 Wing Brady skips this issue.
 And a couple of regular creators throw in some one-offs.